Elmer and Elsie (robots): Legacy

 Elmer and Elsie inspired later generations of robotics researchers such as Rodney Brooks, Hans Moravec and Mark Tilden.
 Rodney Brooks' "Intelligence without Representation" is in many ways a modern take on Elmer and Elsie.
 Modern replicas of the tortoises may be found in the form of BEAM robotics.
-An original tortoise is on display in London UK in the Science Museum's Making the Modern World gallery.
+An original tortoise is on display in London, England in the Science Museum's Making the Modern World gallery.
 In 1995, one was replicated by Owen Holland, of the University of the West of England, which used some of the original parts.
 An original tortoise as seen at the Festival of Britain is in the collection of the Smithsonian Institution.